barrucadu/memo.barrucadu.co.uk/memos/hledger.markdown

 -------------

-My journal files are shared with [syncthing](https://syncthing.net/), so I can add transactions from any machine, and are written in a combination of [org](http://orgmode.org/) and [m4](https://memo.barrucadu.co.uk/m4-is-good.html).
-Org makes it simple and convenient to add new transactions with `org-capture`, and m4 reduces boilerplate as most of my transactions fall into one of a few types.
+My journal files are shared with [syncthing](https://syncthing.net/), so I can add transactions from any machine.

 I have a few files:

-- "macros.m4" contains all my macros, and is included into the current journal.
-- "current.journal.org" is the journal for the current year, structured as an org datetree.
+- "current.journal" is the journal for the current year, structured as an org datetree (even though it's not an org file).
-- "$YEAR.journal" is the journal for the named year, with all macros expanded.
+- "$YEAR.journal" is the journal for the named year.
 - "future.journal" is the journal for the next year, which only includes big things I am certain of, like rent payments for a signed contract.